atlantis-ai-dev/website/README.md

 3. **Run the application:**
     ```bash
-    npm start
+    npm run dev
     ```

 ## Usage
-Once the application is running, you can access it at `http://localhost:3000`.
+Once the application is running, you can access it at `http://localhost:4000`.

 ## Contact